She Remembers Who She Is: Removing Limiting Beliefs By Chidinma Victory Oforji

 You are not underqualified.

-You are not an imposter in your own success story.
+You are not an imposter in your own life.

 You are your grandmother’s prayer.